 PHC 4101: Introduction to Public Health (3).
 This course will introduce students to key public health concepts, the history of public health, and how the core areas of public health can be integrated to promote health at a population level.
 This course will cover principal areas of public health, including analytic methods, epidemiology, social and behavioral factors, environmental issues, and medical care.

 PHC 4030: Introduction to Epidemiology (3).
 This course provides an introduction to epidemiology, i.e., to the study of the description and determinants of disease frequency in human populations.
 The course focuses on “how we know what we know” about the causes of disease in human populations.

 GIS4421: GIS & Health (3).
 Geographic information systems (GIS) are a suite of computer-based tools that apply geographic theory to public health questions, such as where diseases are located, how places affect our well-being, and what geographic tools can be used to understand global health epidemics.
-The course is held in a GIS computer lab, where data on health will be analyzed and applications in health and medicine will be discussed as ongoing challenges in data collection related to issues of surveillance and privacy.
+The course is held in a GIS computer lab, where data on health will be analyzed, and applications in health and medicine will be discussed as ongoing challenges in data collection related to surveillance and privacy issues.
 In-class exercises and activities provide hands-on computing experience in collecting and mapping health data, interpreting geospatial and statistical results, and thinking critically about the social implications of using GIS and other geospatial technologies to uncover major public health problems.